sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/OptimalNumberOfStates/3_OptimalNumberOfStates.md

 ## Thresholds

-The major factor that affects the output of this script lies in the thresholds defined in the configuration file for R config.R.
+The major factor that affects the output of this script lies in the thresholds defined in the configuration file for R Config.R.
 It can be difficult to determine suitable values for these thresholds without prior knowledge.
 To help with this, the supplementary pipeline was created.
 Running the supplementary pipeline can help the user in identifying 'good' values for these thresholds